Zone valve: Zone valve construction and operation

 Zone valves as used in home hydronic systems are usually electrically powered.
 In large commercial installations, vacuum or compressed air may be used instead.
 In either case, the motor is usually connected to the water valve via a mechanical coupling.

 For electrical zone valves, the motor is often a small shaded-pole synchronous motor combined with a rotary switch that can disconnect the motor at either of the two stopping points ("valve open" or "valve closed").
 In this way, applying power to the "open valve" terminal causes the motor to run until the valve is open while applying power at the "close valve" terminal causes the motor to run until the valve is closed.
 The motor is commonly powered from the same 24 volt ac power source that is used for the rest of the control system.
 This allows the zone valves to be directly controlled by low-voltage thermostats and wired with low-voltage wiring.
 This style of valve requires the use of an SPDT thermostat or relay.

 A simpler variant of the motorized design omits the switch that detects the valve position.
 The motor is simply driven until the valve hits a mechanical stop, which stalls the motor.
 In an alternative design, the motor continues to turn, while a slip clutch allows the valve to be pushed against a mechanical stop.
 Usually, the valve remains open as long as power is supplied, and a strong spring closes it when power is cut.
 This simpler design consumes electrical power whenever the valve is open.
 There is no feedback to verify the state of the valve, which is assumed to do what has been commanded.

 Zone valves can also be constructed using wax motors and a spring-return mechanism.
 In this case, the valve is normally closed by the force of the spring but can be opened by the force of the wax motor.
 Removal of electrical power re-closes the valve.
 This style of zone valve operates with a perfectly ordinary SPST thermostat.

-For vacuum- or pneumatically operated zone valves, the thermostat usually switches the pressure or vacuum on or off, causing a spring-loaded rubber diaphragm to move and actuate the valve.
+For vacuum- or pneumatically operated zone valves, the thermostat usually switches the pressure or vacuum on or off, causing a spring-loaded rubber diaphragm or ball valve to move and actuate the valve.
 Unlike the switch-monitored electrical zone valves, these valves automatically return to the default position without the application of any power, and the default position is usually "open", allowing heat to flow.

 Highly sophisticated systems may use some form of building automation such as BACnet or LonWorks to control the zone valves.